 - San Marzano tomatoes are the best option out there for canned tomatoes.
 They are sweeter and less acidic than normal diced tomatoes.
 If you can find them, I recommend using San Marzano diced tomatoes or chopping up the normal canned San Marzano tomatoes.
 It makes the sauce much better in my opinion.

-Garlic Cauliflower and Sausage Pasta
+Garlic Sausage Pasta with Cauliflower

 - 8 oz. high fiber pasta